We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Arizona are usually found when departing on a Wednesday.
 The departure day with the highest cost at present is Sunday.

-Arizona flights can be made cheaper if you choose a flight in the morning.
+Arizona flights can be made cheaper if you choose a flight in the evening.
 Booking a flight at midday will likely mean higher prices.

 Deciding where to go in Arizona is an adventure in itself — there are as many choices as there are interests and passions.
 Golfing, hiking, climbing, and horseback riding are all popular.
 Artists, hippies, and New Agers head for Bisbee, Jerome, and Sedona.
 Maybe touring Frank Lloyd Wright’s Taliesin West, Walpi (the oldest Hopi village on First Mesa), and the Four Corners region interests you.
 Seeing the deserts or buying a Navajo rug in Tuba City may be at the top of your Arizona wish-list list.
 And nearly everyone who comes off a flight to Arizona wants to see the Grand Canyon.